amnezia-vpn/amnezia-client/README.md

 ## Features
 - Very easy to use - enter your ip address, ssh login and password, and Amnezia client will automatically install VPN docker containers to your server and connect to VPN.
-- OpenVPN and OpenVPN over ShadowSocks protocols support.
+- OpenVPN, ShadowSocks, WireGuard, IKEv2 protocols support.
-- Custom VPN routing mode support - add any sites to client to enable VPN only for them.
+- Split tunneling support - add any sites to client to enable VPN only for them (only for desktops)
-- Windows and MacOS support.
-- Unsecure sharing connection profile for family use.
+- Windows, MacOS, Linux, Android, iOS releases.

 ## Tech